changsubi/CUDA/README.md

 • https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#ccplusplus-language-support
 • .cpp/.hpp is compiled by g++ and the .o file from the CUDA code is simply linked in using a "#include xxx.cuh" call
 • No different from how you link in .o files from normal C++ code

+## Modern GPU: Simplified Version
+• GPUs have many Streaming Multiprocessors (SMs)
+• Each SM has multiple processors but only one instruction unit (each thread shares program counter)
+• Groups of processors must run the exact same set of instructions at any given time with in a single SM
+• Think of Device Memory as a RAM for your GPU
+• Also refer to it as Global Memory
+• Faster than getting memory from the actual RAM but still have other options
+• Will come back to this in future lectures